Temppus/DesignNotes/README.md

 Gather data in user testing where people make errors and categorize them.
 This may help you prevent future issues and redesigns.

+## How people decide
+Resist the impulse to give user large number of choices.
+They say they would like a lot of options but they would deviate from what they asked for.
+Keep number of choice at 3-4 as mentioned earlier.

+Do not start group discussion with members talking about their initial impressions.
+If not you will pay less attention to relevant information and make worse decisions.
+Ask people to rate how confident they are in their decision before they show their decision to others.